AshmitNautiyal/Capstone-Project-Using-a-Public-API-/README.md

    nodemon index.js

-6. Access the Application: Open your web browser and go to http://localhost:PORT, where PORT is the port number defined in your application (default is usually 3000).
+6. Access the Application: The application will be available at http://localhost:3000.

 Contributing